snowplow-archive/snowplow.github.com/_posts/2016-11-15-snowplow-r85-metamorphosis-released-with-beta-apache-kafka-support.md

 Note that these releases are always subject to change between now and the actual release date.

 <h2 id="help">8.
 Getting help</h2>

+This is an extremely beta release of Apache Kafka support for Snowplow  - we encourage you to test it out, and give us feedback on how we can improve it and extend it over the coming months.
+We are committed to building first-class support for Snowplow on Apache Kafka - and would love your help!

 For more details on this release, please check out the [release notes] [snowplow-release] on GitHub.